peltos/d20-drafts/README.md

 npm start
 ```

+## Terminal Commands
+These are all the commands you can do in the terminal
+- `npm start` - to start the application
+- `npm run lint` - to activate the ESLint library

-## Commands
+## Discord Commands
-Here are all the command used for all your adventures
+These are all the commands used for all your adventures in discord

 ### Start